Ducklings (3-4 year olds)

 Specific Areas of Leaning

 Children will be immersed in spoken language through enticing story, singing, rhyming and poetry times aiming to inspire children’s love of reading.
 They will be encouraged to develop their vocabulary through role-play activities, story times and discussions.
 Children will learn to discriminate and identify various environmental and spoken sounds.
-They will begin to learn the letter shapes and say the sounds of the letters with the help of mnemonics following the Nursery Read Write Inc scheme.
+They will begin to learn the letter shapes and say the sounds of the letters with the help of mnemonics following the Nursery Read Write Inc phonics scheme.
 They will also begin to blend the sounds into words with ‘Fred’ the frog who only talks in sounds!
 This will give them a flying start before continuing their RWI phonics learning in Reception.
 Children will be encouraged to mark make with a variety of different resources and practise writing their name with the support of a name card.
 Emergent mark making is celebrated within an environment that fosters ‘have a go’ writers!

 Understanding the World